soyerdevpl/gm_mass_convert_to_newest_ver/README.md

 Both scripts search the directory for projects, convert them using ProjectTool.exe, change file names, and save them in a new directory.
 Logging is done to the conversion_log.txt file, and the script with multiple processes uses ThreadPoolExecutor to speed up the conversion by processing multiple projects simultaneously.
 This tutorial should help you understand how the script works and how to customize it for your needs.

-The only thing you need to do is copy the folders (not .yyz or .gmz files - but You can add .gmz and other ext that can be converted) containing project files .yyp and .gmx into the projects_directory.
+Supported extensions: yyz, yymps, yymp, yyp, gmz, gmx (yyp and gmx should be in the subfolder with project tree folders/files)

 Set the path to this directory as you desire in the following line:

     projects_directory: Path to the directory containing projects to be converted.